Xsaven/lar-doc/TagCore/Methods.md

 ```

 ## haveAndGetSelector
-Get the identifier attribute if there is, if not, create a unique attribute and return the `JS Query` selector.
+`public`: Get the identifier attribute if there is, if not, create a unique attribute and return the `JS Query` selector.
 ```php
 /**
  * @return string